nemethviktor/GeoTagNinja/readme.md

 		- You should get a JSON formatted API reply back that visibly looks like a description of a place (likely called Churzegg or some such).
 If you don't know what that is then have a look [here](https://github.com/nemethviktor/GeoTagNinja/issues/13#issuecomment-1305859987)
 		- If you instead get a reply that it's an invalid user or user account not enabled to use the free webservice then do as instructed/logical.

+## ToDos

+- IPTC Keywords & XMP Subjects alignment

+## Roadmap

+I'm hoping to eventually move away from WinForms to something visually more pleasing.
+Currently there's no Visual Designer for WinUI3 and I don't want to build a WPF app that is almost similarly outdated (as WinForms) just more complicated to code due to XAML.
+I don't want to do a "Microsoft Store" -style package either so no UWP (plus that's deprecated now).
+At the same time the current .NET Framework 4.8 is a little obsolete.
+I haven't switched to 4.8.1 because that doesn't work on Win 7 and also offers nothing that's relevant for this app, however it's likely that eventually the codebase will move to some more current version of .NET (8+ that is, somewhat subject to WinUI designer updates or if .NET9 would include Dark Mode proper for WinForms or not [afaik it's more like .NET10 for that at the moment]) so support for older OSs will eventually be dropped.
+I don't have a timeframe for this but I'd hazard sometime late 2025.

 ## When reporting bugs please specify

 - The OS's version,